Medieval Theories: Properties of Terms

-William of Sherwood, writing from an Oxford perspective in the 1240s, identified four properties of terms: signification, supposition, copulation and appellation: “There are four properties of terms that we intend to distinguish now … These properties are signification, supposition, copulation, and appellation” (tr.
+William of Sherwood, writing from an Oxford perspective in the 1240s, identified four properties of terms: “There are four properties of terms that we intend to distinguish now … These properties are signification, supposition, copulation, and appellation” (tr.
 Kretzmann, p.
 105).
-A different tradition is represented by Peter of Spain and Lambert of Lagny, namely, that of Paris.
-Lambert identifies five properties of terms: supposition, appellation, restriction, distribution and relation: “Now, there are many properties of terms: supposition, appellation, restriction, distribution [distinction], and relation … But because signification is, as it were, the fulfillment of a term, and the properties of terms are founded on signification, for the sake of clarity in what follows we must at the outset consider what the signification of a term is, and how it differs from supposition” (tr.
-Kretzmann and Stump, p.
-104).
+A different tradition is represented by Peter of Spain and Lambert of Auxerre, namely, that of Paris.
+Lambert identifies five properties of terms: “there are many properties of a term, namely, supposition, appellation, restriction, distribution, and relation … But, because signification is, as it were, the perfection of a term, and because the properties of a term are founded on signification, one ought for the sake of clarity in what follows to see at the outset what the signification of a term is and how it differs from supposition” (tr.
+Maloney, p.
+253).
 In his treatment he includes ampliation (a correlative to restriction) and thereby matches the sections in Peter of Spain's Tractatus: De suppositionibus (On Suppositions), De relativis (On Anaphora), De ampliationibus (On Ampliations), De appellationibus (On Appellations), De restrictionibus (On Restrictions), De distributionibus (On Distribution).

 To these must be added further properties of terms which were important in the theory's gestation in the twelfth century but were later no longer included as distinct properties: univocation, equivocation, adjectivation, substantivation and so on.
-From the fourteenth century onwards, other properties were also abandoned, so that finally the important lasting properties were signification, supposition, ampliation and restriction, and the supposition of relatives.
+From the fourteenth century onwards, other properties were also abandoned, so that finally the important lasting properties were signification, supposition, ampliation and restriction, and relation (that is, the supposition of relatives, i.e., anaphora).

-Throughout much of the twelfth century, ‘supposition’ retained the linguistic sense it had had since at least the time of Priscian (4th century CE), namely, the placing of a name as subject.
+Throughout much of the twelfth century, ‘supposition’ retained the linguistic sense it had had since at least the time of Priscian (early 6th century CE), namely, the placing of a name as subject.
 The relation of that name as subject to the thing named was called its appellation.
 This was the ability of a univocal appellative noun to name different things.
 The appellation of a name was not fixed, however.
 It could be ampliated or restricted by the predicate.
 So, for example, the predicate ‘opinabilis’ (credible) ampliates or extends the appellation of a name such as ‘man’ to cover a wider range, perhaps of no longer existing men, or of men who might have existed, or who might exist in the future.
-Thus, appellation came to mean the present correct application of a term (William of Sherwood, p.
-74), which could be ampliated, or even restricted by, say, the apposition of an adjective: ‘white man’ appellates only white men, not all even presently existing men.
+Thus, appellation came to mean the present correct application of a term (William of Sherwood, ed.
+Lohr et al., p.
+265; tr.
+Kretzmann, p.
+106), which could be ampliated, or even restricted by, say, the apposition of an adjective: ‘white man’ appellates only white men, not all even presently existing men.

 Later, however, ‘supposition’ came to replace ‘appellation’, and the latter term underwent its own transformation.
-Supposition became the major property of an occurrence of a term in a proposition (including now predicates, and even parts of predicates), distinguishing what in particular was being spoken of on some occasion of utterance by some particular use of a word, from that word's general property (signification) of meaning.
-The term ‘man’ signifies the form of man wherever the term occurs, but each occurrence of the term ‘man’ supposits for (the individuals in) possibly distinct classes or groups of men (but note that it supposits for the men, not the classes).
+Supposition became the leading property of an occurrence of a term in a proposition (including now predicates, and even parts of predicates), distinguishing what in particular was being spoken of on some occasion of utterance by some particular use of a word, from that word's general property of meaning (signification).
+The term ‘man’ signifies the form of man wherever the term occurs, but each occurrence of the term ‘man’ supposits for the individuals in possibly distinct classes or groups of men (note that it supposits for the men, not the classes).

-A major shift in focus occurred in the early fourteenth century, probably occasioned by William of Ockham — certainly, he was the leading figure.
+A major shift in focus occurred in the early fourteenth century, probably occasioned by Ockham – certainly, he was the leading figure among the terminists, those who focussed “on terms as the basic unit of logical analysis” (Ashworth 2010, p.
+146).
 On the one hand, signification came to be understood entirely extensionally, given Ockham's antipathy towards real universals.
 Accordingly, what was taken to be signified by a term were the things of which it can be truly predicated instead of a form or property which they share.
 For example, whereas hitherto the term ‘man’ had been taken to signify humanity, and ‘white’ whiteness, for Ockham the former signifies (all) men and the latter all white things.
-From this perspective, the contrast found in thirteenth century authors between (as Peter of Spain called it) natural supposition (William of Sherwood calls it habitual supposition, the Tractatus de proprietatibus sermonum, absolute supposition) versus accidental supposition, becomes less important.
+From this perspective, the contrast found in thirteenth century authors between (as Peter of Spain called it) natural supposition versus accidental supposition, becomes less important.
 Natural supposition was the term's natural or nomic extension, accidental supposition that range of things it supposited for in a particular proposition.
 For Peter, the term signifies a form, and supposits naturally for a class of objects, whereas an occurrence of the term supposits accidentally on an occasion of use for a group of those objects.
 For Ockham, the term signifies that class, the form being no more than a fictum (a figment of the mind) or (in his later works) the mental act (of conceiving of those things) itself.

 From the early fourteenth century, signification and supposition came to dominate among the properties.
 Ampliation and restriction were already functions of supposition (or appellation as it had been), copulation as the naming function of predication is subsumed under supposition, and relatio, the connection of anaphoric terms to their antecedents, becomes a discussion of the supposition of those terms.
 Finally, distribution is treated as a particular mode or type of supposition, confused and distributive supposition.
-Indeed, in the final phase, it could seriously be asked if supposition was indeed a property of terms, as does Albert of Saxony (Quaestiones circa Logicam, q.
+Indeed, in the final phase, it could seriously be asked whether supposition was indeed a property of terms, as does Albert of Saxony (Quaestiones circa Logicam, q.
 12).
-For like others, he defines supposition as ‘acceptio termini’ (the act of acceptance of a term) of various kinds, and so is as much a property of the speaker as of a term.
+For like many others, following Peter of Spain (2014, p.
+240), he defines supposition as ‘acceptio termini’ (the act of acceptance of a term) of various kinds, and so supposition is as much a property of the speaker or hearer as of the term.

-A twelfth century commentary on the Perihermeneias says that at the time of Aristotle, there was a great debate over the principal signification of utterances: was it ‘res’ (things) or incorporeal natures (Plato) or sensus (sensations) or imaginationes (representations) or intellectus (concepts)?
+A twelfth-century commentary on the Perihermeneias reports Porphyry as saying that at the time of Aristotle, there was a great debate over the principal signification of utterances: was it ‘res’ (things) or incorporeal natures (Plato) or sensus (sensations) or imaginationes (representations) or intellectus (concepts)?
 In fact, medieval philosophers of language were heir to two conflicting semantic theories.
-According to Aristotle, the greatest authority from the ancient world, words name things by signifying concepts in the mind (Boethius translated his term as passiones animae — affections of the soul) which are likenesses abstracted from them.
+According to Aristotle, the greatest authority from the ancient world, words name things by signifying concepts in the mind (Boethius translated Aristotle's term as passiones animae – affections of the soul) which are likenesses abstracted from them.
 But Augustine, the greatest of the Church fathers, had held that words signify things by means of those concepts.
 This led the medievals to the question: do words signify concepts or things?
-The question had already been asked by Alexander of Aphrodisias and his answer was transmitted to the medievals in Boethius' second commentary on Aristotle's Perihermeneias (De Interpretatione): “Alexander asked, if they are names of things, why does Aristotle say that they are primarily signs of concepts … He says that although spoken words are names of things, we do not use them to signify things, but [to signify] those affections of the soul which are produced in us by them” (my translation).
+The question had already been asked by Alexander of Aphrodisias and his answer was transmitted to the medievals in Boethius' second commentary on Aristotle's Perihermeneias (De Interpretatione): “Alexander asks, if they are the names of things, why has Aristotle said that spoken sounds are in the first place signs of thoughts … But perhaps, he says, he puts it this way because although spoken sounds are the names of things we do not use spoken sounds to signify things, but [to signify] affections of the soul that are produced in us by the things.
+Then in view of what spoken sounds themselves are used to signify he was right to say they are primarily signs of them” (tr.
+Smith, pp. 36–37).
 So words primarily signify concepts.

 But the matter was not settled, other than that whatever view a medieval philosopher took, it had to be made to accord with the authority of Aristotle, perhaps in extremis by reinterpreting Aristotle's words.
-Abelard refers to a distinction between significatio intellectuum (signification of concepts) and significatio rei (signification of the thing), more properly called nomination or appellation (see De Rijk, Logica Modernorum, vol. II(1), pp. 190–9).
-Similarly, the Tractatus de proprietatibus sermonum asks whether words signify concepts (intellectuum) or things, and responds: both, but primarily a thing via a concept as medium (op.cit.
+Abelard refers to a distinction between significatio intellectuum (signification of concepts) and significatio rei (signification of the thing), more properly called nomination or appellation (see De Rijk, Logica Modernorum, vol. II(1), pp. 192–5).
+Similarly, the Tractatus de proprietatibus sermonum asks whether words signify concepts or things, and responds: both (intellectum et rem), but primarily a thing via a concept as medium (op.cit.
 II (2), p.
-703).
+707).

 As noted above, this last distinction was elided by Ockham, in making the mental act the universal, a name of the things.
 ‘Man’, he says, signifies Plato and Socrates and all men equally, by virtue of its subordination to the mental act.
 Once signification is treated extensionally in this way, its only difference from supposition lies in its priority: a general term signifies all those things of which it can be truly predicated (Ockham, Summa Logicae I c.
 33).